-This is a London-based translation company with some pretty impressive testimonials – Microsoft and London Metropolitan University, for example, attest to their services.
+This is a London-based translation company with some pretty impressive testimonials–Microsoft and London Metropolitan University attest to their services.

-Translators Base is something of a middle-ground between using a service and finding an individual, insofar as it’s a service which helps you to connect with individual translators!
+Translators Base is something of a middle-ground between using a service and finding an individual.
+It's a service that helps you to connect with individual translators.

 Basically, Translators Base allows you to post a project description, and then you will receive quotes from individual translators and translation agencies.

-This is another UK based service with a host of accreditation and credentials – for example, First Edition has worked with the United Nations, is a member of a Chartered Institute and so forth.
+This is a UK-based service with a host of credentials–for example, First Edition has worked with the United Nations and is a member of a Chartered Institute.

 First Edition doesn't have a price list, but they do offer a free quote service.
 Their site has a live chat function, so you can get answers to any queries you may have.

-As is par for the course, Mincor offers a custom quote with regards to pricing for your project, but dig a little deeper and you will find the following price list –
+Mincor offers a custom quote with regards to pricing for your project, but dig a little deeper and you will find the following price list:

-The rates charged differ on the language pair (e.g from x to y) and the relative difficulty of the project.
-As a guideline, Translation Company states the following rates –
+The rates charged differ on the language pair (from x to y) and the relative difficulty of the project.
+As a guideline, Translation Company states the following rates: